julianmendez/lat-parent/docs/README.md

 ## Contact

-In case you need more information, please contact @julianmendez .
+In case you need more information, please contact [julianmendez](https://github.com/julianmendez).